stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 If something goes wrong, you want the ability to audit what you have released to a given environment and, if necessary, to roll back to the previous release.
 This is another key reason for keeping releases both immutable and uniquely identified.

 There are a million different types of problems that arise from an organization’s inability to reproduce a release as it appeared at one point in the past.
-By having separate build and release phases, and storing those artifacts, rollback and historical auditing is a piece of cake.
+By having separate build and release phases, and storing those artifacts, rollback and historical auditing is possible.

 #### Run